Government Erode Medical College

-Erode Medical College officially Government Erode Medical College (formerly IRT Perundurai Medical College) is a government medical institution in Tamil Nadu, affiliated to Dr. M.G.R Medical University, Chennai.
+Government Erode Medical College, formerly IRT Perundurai Medical College, is a government medical school in Erode, Tamil Nadu.
+It is affiliated to Tamil Nadu Dr. M.G.R.
+Medical University.
 It is located off Salem-Kochi National Highway 544 near Perundurai in Erode.
 The school includes a hospital.
 The college was originally established under Institute of Road and Transport by the Tamil Nadu State Transport Corporation.
-It is located 20 km from Erode Central Bus Terminus and Erode Junction railway station.